zyzshishui/verl/docs/start/install.rst

 .. note::

-    We are announcing the direct support of GPTModel, without need to implement your own model any more.
+    We are announcing the direct support of megatron GPTModel, without need to implement your own model any more.
 Also it's easy to use TransformerEngine's support for even higher performance.
     The main branch of verl has enabled this feature, but may not stable enough.
 If you encounter issues, please feel free to report and try `0.3.x branch <https://github.com/volcengine/verl/tree/v0.3.x>`_ instead.

 2. Inference:

 For inference, the integration of both vllm v0.6.3 and v0.8.2 is stable.
+Please avoid vllm v0.7 since it has known bugs.

+Regarding sglang integration, it is blazing fast and under rapid development - we release it as a preview feature and please give us feedbacks.

 For huggingface TGI integration, it is usually used for debugging and single GPU exploration.
-Regarding sglang integration, it is blazing fast and under rapid development - we release it as a preview feature and please give us feedbacks.

 Install from docker image